-The following graph shows the total stockholder return of an investment of \$100 cash on May 10, 2022, (the date our common stock began trading on the NYSE after the Business Combination) through December 31, 2022, for (1) our common stock, (2) the average performance of the common stock of our peers listed in the NYSE (detailed bellow), (3) Russell 2000 Index and (4) NYSE Arca Airline Index.
-All values assume reinvestment of the full amount of all dividends.
+The following graph shows the performance of an investment of \$100 cash on May 10, 2022 (the date our common stock began trading on the NYSE after the Business Combination), through December 31, 2023, for (1) our common stock, (2) the average performance of the common stock of our peers listed in the NYSE (detailed below), (3) Russell 2000 Index and (4) NYSE Arca Airline Index.
+All values assume reinvestment of the full amount of all dividends, if applicable.

-As of December 31, 2022, the comparable companies used are comprised of the following companies: Archer Aviation Inc. (NYSE: ACHR), Joby Aviation, Inc. (NYSE: JOBY), Vertical Aerospace Ltd. (NYSE: EVTL), Lilium N.V.
+As of December 31, 2023, the comparable companies used are comprised of Archer Aviation Inc. (NYSE: ACHR), Joby Aviation, Inc. (NYSE: JOBY), Vertical Aerospace Ltd. (NYSE: EVTL), Lilium N.V.
 (Nasdaq: LILM) and EHang Holdings Ltd. (Nasdaq: EH).